Blanketo123/skills_programming/README.md

 - `football_results.csv`: Contains historical match results.
 - `league_table_combined.csv`: Includes additional league data displayed interactively on the website.
 Contains example data just to demonstrate the layout and the functionality of the website.

-Note: The data was originally sourced from Kaggle.
+Note: The data "football_results.csv" was originally sourced from Kaggle.
 However, the specific dataset is no longer available on Kaggle.
 It was downloaded while it was still accessible.

 ### IPYNB Files
 - `model.ipynb`: Explores the data and trains models as the main part of the project.